willmcpherson2/willmcpherson2.github.io/_posts/2025-10-07-open-social-media.md

 We don't get to vote on the terms on the service.
 They don't even tell us what algorithms they're using.

+{% include image.html file="big-tech.jpg" alt="Mark Zuckerberg, Jeff Bezos, Sundar Pichai and Elon Musk attending the second inauguration of Donald Trump" width="800" %}

+We celebrated the death of the legacy media but we are now standing idly by while the new media is consolidated in the hands of a small group of unelected billionaires.

 {% capture caption %}
 *The fallacy is that it is up to the steamroller.
 It is up to the object whether it will be flattened or not.*
 {% endcapture %}
-{% include image.html file="robert-california-2.jpg" caption %}
+{% include image.html file="robert-california-2.jpg" caption=caption %}

 {% include links.html %}